 Greats Royale Sneakers

 A minimalist favorite, these versatile sneakers are made with ultra-soft cowhide leather.
 The more you wear, the better they get.
-You can literally wear these with anything in your closet and get away with it.
+You can wear these with anything in your closet and get away with it.
 Just remember to wear no-show socks!

 Koio Men’s Metro Taupe Sneakers